rcbyr/keen-slider/docs/web.md

 ### `vertical`: **boolean**

 Changes the direction of the slider from horizontal to vertical.
-Default is **false**.
+(Note: The height of the `container` must be defined if vertical is true) Default is **false**.

 ## Event Hooks